alexgidge/keepass-attempter/README.md

 I Hope you unlock your database soon

+### Please read included licence agreement.

+### For use on databases only with expressed permission by the database owner.
+I take no responsibility for your usage of this tool.

 ## Summary

-This tool can be used to brute force a list of known passwords (Key files also supported) against a Keepass database.
+This tool can be used automate typing in a list of known passwords (Key files also supported) against a Keepass database.

+Manual typing into the KeePass master password dialogue box can be time consuming due to processing time & every 5 attempts users must manually reselect the database file.

 I have found this tool to be effective when knowing a list of possible passwords beforehand.

-This tool has few dependencies and requires little technical ability without the need to download any application or hash cracking tools
+Or it will confirm your password is not in the supplied list.

 Predefining a list or writing some logic elsewhere to generate your list of words is recommended but the generation of words is not functionality this tool provides.

 ## Alternatives
-- John-the-ripper and Hashcat (Full functionality tools)
+- John-the-ripper and Hashcat (Full functionality cracking/brute forcing tools)
 - Try to remember the password

-### Please read included licence agreement.

-### For use on databases only with expressed permission by the database owner.

 ## Requirements
 - Windows Powershell
 - KeePass.exe
 - KPScript.exe plugin for KeePass
+- A list of possible passwords

 ## Caveats
-This was efficient to write - not the best code.
+This was fast to write - not the best script.
 I hold no responsibility for bugs or lack of functionality.
 Please use and make changes as needed.

 # Setup
 - Install latest Keepass 2.x